 How to Freeze a Casserole to Prevent Freezer Burn

-Once your casserole is assembled (either baked or unbaked depending on your preference) in either a glass, metal or an aluminum pan cover with plastic wrap and aluminum foil to seal properly, make sure to label well with the name of the dish and date.
-Then, place it in the freezer.
+Once you assemble your casserole (baked or unbaked, depending on your preference) in a glass, metal, or aluminum pan, cover it with plastic wrap and aluminum foil to seal it properly.

 How To Prevent Freezer Burn on Ice Cream

 The important question!!

 How to keep your ice cream from getting that mushy, tasteless film or ice crystals on top?
-The best way to prevent freezer burn on ice cream is to place a piece of waxed paper or plastic wrap on top of your leftover ice cream, making sure all the air pockets are removed.
+The best way to prevent freezer burn on ice cream is to place a piece of waxed paper or plastic wrap on top of your leftover ice cream, ensuring you remove all the air pockets.

 Then replace the lid and put it back in the freezer.
 Voila, fresh ice cream next time you go to eat it!